 Since mankind began exchanging money for goods and services, businesses and their staff have been negotiating the price of work.
-For the purposes of fair pay, organizations would ‘evaluate’ the jobs performed within them to determine their value to the organization.
+For the purposes of fair pay, organisations would ‘evaluate’ the jobs performed within them to determine their value to the organisation.

 By considering a job’s cognitive and physical requirements, as well as working conditions and responsibilities, businesses were historically able to assess the worth of a specific role.

 It became clear in the late 20th century that a system of job evaluation could bring far more benefits than just fair pay.
 It could boost efficiency, improve recruitment and provide a strong foundation for operations.

 In the years before, two methods of job evaluation - analytical and non-analytical – became prominent.
 Levelling systems in collective labour agreements and for compensation surveys are often non-analytical and strongly linked to the price of labour, whereas analytical job grading schemes have a stronger focus to determine the internal relativities within an organisation.